Jon Cooper: Tampa Bay Lightning

 On December 9, 2021, Cooper recorded his 400th career win in a victory over the Toronto Maple Leafs at Scotiabank Arena.
-Cooper set the record for the least amount of games coached to reach 400 wins in NHL history, which came in his 659th game.
+Cooper set the record for the fewest games coached to reach 400 wins in NHL history, which came in his 659th game.
 On April 1, 2022, Cooper coached in his 700th career NHL game.
 His 426 wins at the time of reaching the milestone are the most in NHL history among head coaches through their first 700 games.
+Cooper and the Lightning eventually reached a third consecutive Stanley Cup Final (fifth altogether) and would lose in six games to the Colorado Avalanche.

+On January 9, 2024, Cooper recorded his 500th NHL win in a 3–2 overtime win over the Los Angeles Kings.

 International

 On November 13, 2015, Team North America general manager, Peter Chiarelli, named Cooper as an assistant coach for the 2016 World Cup of Hockey under Team North America head coach Todd McLellan.

 On April 11, 2017, Hockey Canada named Cooper as the head coach of Canada's men's national ice hockey team for the 2017 IIHF World Championship tournament.
 Cooper was joined by assistant coaches Gerard Gallant, Dave Hakstol, and Dave King.
 On May 21, 2017, Cooper coached Team Canada to a silver medal.
 Team Canada lost to Team Sweden 2–1 in a shootout.

-On August 9, 2021, Cooper was named head coach of Team Canada for the 2022 Olympic Winter Games in Beijing but ultimately did not participate due to the NHL pulling out of the competition because of the COVID-19 pandemic.
+On August 9, 2021, Cooper was named head coach of Team Canada for the 2022 Olympic Winter Games in Beijing but ultimately did not participate due to the NHL pulling out of the competition because of the omicron variant in the COVID-19 pandemic.

+On June 25, 2024, Cooper was named the head coach of Team Canada for both the NHL 4 Nations Face-Off, won by Team Canada, and the 2026 Winter Olympics.

 Personal life

 Cooper is a dual citizen of the United States and Canada.
-Cooper's mother was American, while his father was Canadian.
+Cooper's mother, Christine was a native of San Francisco, California, while his father, Robert was a native of Prince George.
 Growing up, Cooper's family were fans of the Toronto Maple Leafs.
 Cooper and his wife Jessie have twin daughters and a son.

-On September 16, 2016, the creation of the annual Coop's Catch for Kids charity fishing tournament was announced in partnership with the V Foundation.
-The tournament's purpose is for benefiting pediatric cancer research at Moffitt Cancer Center and All Children's Hospital.
-Each year, anglers are treated to an exciting day of fishing and fundraising alongside Lightning players and coaches.
+On September 16, 2016, the creation of the annual Coop's Catch for Kids charity fishing tournament was announced.
+The tournament supports pediatric cancer research and patient services via The Lightning Foundation and Jon Cooper's family foundation, the J5 Foundation.
+Each year, anglers are treated to an exciting day of fishing and fundraising alongside Lightning players, coaches, and alumni.
 The annual catch-and-release inshore grand slam tournament pairs Lightning celebrities on a guided boat with two participants.
-The inaugural event was held on October 11, 2016 and to date has raised over $750,000.
+The inaugural event was held on October 11, 2016, and to date has raised over $1,000,000 to support the fight against pediatric cancer.